HTTPArchive/almanac.httparchive.org/src/content/en/2024/jamstack.md

 {{ figure_markup(
   image="total-requests.png",
-  caption="Total requests by year.", description="Column chart showing the number of requests per year for each category - Pre-rendered, Hybrid, and Dynamic.
-In 2024, Pre-rendered sites have a median of 42, Hybrid sites have a median of 65, and Dynamic sites have a median of 72.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=136070557&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
+  caption="Total requests by year.", description="Column chart showing the number of requests per year for each category - Prerendered, Hybrid, and Dynamic.
+In 2024, Prerendered sites have a median of 42, Hybrid sites have a median of 65, and Dynamic sites have a median of 72.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=136070557&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
   )
 }}

 Looking at the total number of requests could explain some of the differences in total page weight between categories.
-From 2022 to 2024 we see the total requests stay about the same for Pre-rendered sites, a slight increase with Dynamic, and the largest increase in the Hybrid category (16% in 2024).
+From 2022 to 2024 we see the total requests stay about the same for Prerendered sites, a slight increase with Dynamic, and the largest increase in the Hybrid category (16% in 2024).

 {{ figure_markup(
   image="css-size.png",
   caption="CSS size by year.",
-  description="Column chart showing the median size of CSS per year for each category - Pre-rendered, Hybrid, and Dynamic.
-In 2024, Pre-rendered sites have a median of 26 KB, Hybrid sites have a median of 41 KB, and Dynamic sites have a median of 77 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=2011541229&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
+  description="Column chart showing the median size of CSS per year for each category - Prerendered, Hybrid, and Dynamic.
+In 2024, Prerendered sites have a median of 26 KB, Hybrid sites have a median of 41 KB, and Dynamic sites have a median of 77 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=2011541229&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
   )
 }}

 The total transfer of CSS provides another perspective and shows a slight upward trend across all categories.
 The notable jump between Hybrid and Dynamic sites stands out.
-While further analysis is needed to pinpoint the exact cause, a likely explanation is that Pre-rendered and Hybrid sites tend to be hand-crafted by web developers.
+While further analysis is needed to pinpoint the exact cause, a likely explanation is that Prerendered and Hybrid sites tend to be hand-crafted by web developers.
 In contrast, Dynamic sites often rely on themes, website builders, and plugins which are notorious for having bloated web assets.

 {{ figure_markup(
   image="javascript-size.png",
-  caption="JavaScript size by year.", description="Column chart showing the median size of JavaScript per year for each category - Pre-rendered, Hybrid, and Dynamic.
-In 2024, Pre-rendered sites have a median of 330 KB, Hybrid sites have a median of 674 KB, and Dynamic sites have a median of 574 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1540077714&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"
+  caption="JavaScript size by year.", description="Column chart showing the median size of JavaScript per year for each category - Prerendered, Hybrid, and Dynamic.
+In 2024, Prerendered sites have a median of 330 KB, Hybrid sites have a median of 674 KB, and Dynamic sites have a median of 574 KB.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTzPcqcOjo0RTaHjgSQCXZYJRyquXzzd6qOsD6PysgZZdGXlR8pP5i2Reoa_WJwJLjFHniXA2DWwDq1/pubchart?oid=1540077714&format=interactive", sheets_gid="1131487846", sql_file="jamstack-overview.sql"